Home

 The first step in discovering how to gain a sense of emotional control is to learn what it is your emotions are trying to tell you.
 Once you understand that your feelings are there to make you aware of your needs, wants and desires, then you will not consider any feeling as "bad."
 Rather, you can come to appreciate the guidance that they offer you.
 You are on the way to gaining emotional control

-Even those emotions that are labelled negative by many people have a purpose.
-The problem is that most of us have not learned to speak the language of our emotions.
+Even those emotions that are labeled negative by many people have a purpose.
+The problem is that most of us have not learned to understand our emotions.
 We remain deaf to their messages and end up suffering instead of learning and growing from our life experiences.

 "...today it [Hypnosis] is considered a respected therapeutic tool, a well-established method of reaching the Subconscious Mind."